solspace/ee-freeform/documentation/forms-composer.md

 ### Fields (left column) <a href="#fields" id="fields" class="docs-anchor">#</a>

 The left column displays a list of fields available for use.
-New fields can be created in the main field creation area (**Freeform > Fields > New Field**) as well as directly within the *Composer* interface by clicking the **Add New Field** button.
+New fields can be created in the main field creation area (**Freeform Next > Fields > New Field**) as well as directly within the *Composer* interface by clicking the **Add New Field** button.
 Fields created here are available globally as well (they do not just exist for that form).

 To use any fields, simply drag the field over to the **Layout** area (center column).